llamaxyz/llama-periphery/docs/token-voting/token-voting-factory.md

 # Llama Token Voting Factory

 The `LlamaTokenVotingFactory` contract enables the deployment of token voting modules.
-This factory contract manages the process of setting up a new LlamaTokenGovernor, which is essential for token holders to participate in governance through Llama.
+This factory contract deploys a new `LlamaTokenGovernor` and `LlamaTokenAdapter`.
+These two contracts comprise a token voting module which is how holders of a specified token can participate in Llama governance.

 ## Deployment

 To Deploy a `LlamaTokenVotingFactory` through the llama token voting module factory, a `LlamaTokenVotingConfig` struct is passed to the deploy method on the factory contract.

-At deploy time, you have to pass in a token adapter logic contract and config.
+At deploy time, a token adapter logic contract and config are passed to the factory's deploy function.

 ### Token Adapters